 |Figure 1.
 Rainfall deficiencies: 6 months||Figure 2.
 Masked rainfall percentages for the 6-month period in Figure 1 to date|

-Figure 1 shows the rainfall deficiencies map for the 6 months starting 1 January 2010 ending 30 June 2010, while Figure 2 shows the masked rainfall percentage map also starting on the 1 January 2010, but ending on Tuesday 19 June.
-Figure 1 shows that in the 6 months ending 30 June 2010 much of western WA recorded rainfall so low that serious to severe rainfall deficits are now evident rainfall that in the lowest 10% of records for tha period).
-Figure 2 shows that by Tuesday 19 June large areas of the central WA coast, and much of the Pilbara and Gascoyne districts recorded less than 60% of their mean rainfall for the period, with some sites recording less than 30%.
+Figure 1 shows the rainfall deficiencies map for the 6 months starting 1 January 2010 ending 30 June 2010, while Figure 2 shows the masked rainfall percentage map also starting on the 1 January 2010, but ending on Tuesday 19 July.
+Figure 1 shows that in the 6 months ending 30 June 2010 much of western WA recorded rainfall so low that serious to severe rainfall deficits are now evident rainfall that in the lowest 10% of records for that period).
+Figure 2 shows that by Tuesday 19 July large areas of the central WA coast, and much of the Pilbara and Gascoyne districts recorded less than 60% of their mean rainfall for the January to June period (i.e. the rain which fell during July up to the 19th has been added to the total for January to June).
+Some sites in the Pilbara and Gascoyne had recorded less than 30%.
 Further south, much of the southwest of WA has recorded between 70 to 90% of their mean rainfall for the period, with several sites recording a little less than 70%.

 © Australian Government, Bureau of Meteorology